 - i. the student will be regular, sincere, punctual and courteous and regular in studies. - ii. the student will follow all the rules laid down by the department and participate in all activities. - iii. the student will understand the importance of, and practice asepsis, waste segregation and appropriate disposal. - iv. the student will understand the importance of, and practice the best methods to prevent the development of infection in self and patient.
-(E.g. hand washing, using aprons for hospitals in hospitals only, regularly washing the aprons, wearing gloves (as and when required / handling specimens etc.). - v. the student will understand the use of the different antimicrobial agents including antibiotics to use judiciously and prevent misuse, (prescribing attitude). - vi. the student will understand the significance of vaccinations and will receive appropriate vaccines (e.g. TT, Hepatitis B and any other as per needs). - vii. the student will wash his/her hands with soap after each practical class. - viii. the student will leave the area allotted for his practical neat and tidy. - ix. the student will discard the slides in the appropriate container provided for the same. - x. the student will report any injury sustained in class, immediately. - xi. the student will report any breakage occurring during class times immediately. - xii. the student may give suggestions to improve teacher student association.
+(E.g. hand washing, using aprons for hospitals in hospitals only, regularly washing the aprons, wearing gloves (as and when required / handling specimens etc.). - v. the student will understand the use of the different antimicrobial agents including antibiotics to use judiciously and prevent misuse, (prescribing attitude). - vi. the student will understand the significance of vaccinations and will receive appropriate vaccines (e.g. TT, Hepatitis B and any other as per needs).

+vii. the student will wash his/her hands with soap after each practical class.

+- viii. the student will leave the area allotted for his practical neat and tidy. - ix. the student will discard the slides in the appropriate container provided for the same.

+x. the student will report any injury sustained in class, immediately.

+xi. the student will report any breakage occurring during class times immediately.

+xii. the student may give suggestions to improve teacher student association.

-3. Total duration of para-clinical teaching 3 semesters Total 360 teaching days Total number of teaching hours allotted for Microbiology 250 hrs (As per MCI guidelines 1997).
+3. Total duration of para-clinical teaching

+3 semesters Total 360 teaching days

-a.
-Learning methods Lectures, practicals Distribution of teaching hours
+Total number of teaching hours allotted for Microbiology250 hrs(As per MCI guidelines 1997).250 hrs a.
+Learning methods Lectures, practicals Distribution of teaching hours b. & c.
+Sequential organisation of contents and their division

-A) Theory (lectures & (tutorials 71 26
+A) Theory (lectures & 71 (tutorials 26 Total 97 B) Practicals and Revision 120 C) Assessments 33

-Total 97

-B) Practicals and Revision 120

-C) Assessments 33

 Total 250